Options for Giving

 • Contingent Bequest:

-”If [name of beneficiary] does not survive me, or shall die within thirty days from the date after my death, I give to The South Muskoka Hospital Foundation, City of Bracebridge, Province of Ontario, Canada, ___ % of the residue of my estate [or $____ ].”
+Takes effect only if the primary intention cannot be met.
+For example, you direct the Foundation to receive a portion of your estate if other beneficiaries do not survive you. ”If [name of beneficiary] does not survive me, or shall die within thirty days from the date after my death, I give to the South Muskoka Hospital Foundation, Town of Bracebridge, Province of Ontario, Canada, ___ % of the residue of my estate [or $____ ].”

 2. Retirement Plans: